NLnetLabs/rotonda-doc/manual/source/components/connector.rst

 Filtering
 ---------

-The ``bmp-tcp-in`` connector has a programmable Roto filter built-in with a hard-coded name ``bmp-in``, and it should be included in the Roto filter file specified in the Rotonda configuration.
+The ``bgp-tcp-in`` connector has a programmable Roto filter built-in with a hard-coded name ``bgp-in``, and it should be included in the Roto filter file specified in the Rotonda configuration.
 The type of this Roto filter is:

 .. describe:: filter bgp-in(BgpMsg, Log, Provenance) -> Verdict